Asymptotic robustness of entanglement in noisy quantum networks and graph connectivity: Basic definitions and properties of quantum states and networks

 \subsubsection{Noisy quantum networks}

 As mentioned before, quantum network states are characterized by a graph.
 Each vertex represents a party, while each edge represents that the corresponding parties share a bipartite state.
 In our model, we consider for simplicity that all edges stand for an isotropic state of the same given dimension $d$ and visibility $p$.
 Nevertheless, our techniques could be used in principle for a much more general class of models.
-Thus, given a graph $G$, a dimension $d\in\mathbb{N}$ ($d\geq2$) and a visibility parameter $p\in[0,1]$, the \textit{isotropic network state} is a $|G|$-partite density matrix on $H=\bigotimes_{i=1}^{|G|}H_i$ given by
+Thus, given a graph $G=(V,E)$, a dimension $d\in\mathbb{N}$ ($d\geq2$) and a visibility parameter $p\in[0,1]$, the \textit{isotropic network state} is a $|G|$-partite density matrix on $H=\bigotimes_{v\in V}H_v=\bigotimes_{i=1}^{|G|}H_i$ (recall that, as we have mentioned in the beginning of Sec.~\ref{subsec:GT}, we will often identify $V$ with $[|G|]$) given by

-where the subscript $e=(u,v)$ denotes that the isotropic state is shared by the parties $u$ and $v$.
-The analysis of the local structure of the Hilbert spaces can be refined by noting that for each edge $e=(u,v)$ the Hilbert space of the isotropic state $\rho_e(p,d)\in D(H_e)$ can be split as $H_e=H_{ve}\otimes H_{ue}$ and, for each $v\in[|G|]$, we have that
+where the subscript $e=\{u,v\}$ denotes that the isotropic state is shared by the parties $u$ and $v$ (see Fig.~\ref{fig:split}).
+The analysis of the local structure of the Hilbert spaces can be refined by noting that for each edge $e=\{u,v\}$ the Hilbert space of the isotropic state $\rho_e(p,d)\in D(H_e)$ can be split as $H_e=H_{ve}\otimes H_{ue}$ and, for each $v\in V$, we have that

 By the handshaking lemma we then have that $ \dim(H)=d^{\left(\sum_{i=1}^N \delta(v_i)\right)}=d^{2|E|}\;. $ We will often use later that that if $G'$ is the subgraph of $G$ corresponding to deleting all edges in $F\subset E$ and all vertices $v$ such that $E(v)\subset F$, it then follows that